raspberrypilearning/boat-race/en/step_10.md

 --- challenge ---

 ## Challenge: more obstacles!
 Can you add more obstacles to your game?
 Here are some ideas:

 + You could add green slime to your backdrop and make changes to the game so that the slime slows the boat down when the player lets them touch.

 ![screenshot](images/boat-algae.png)

 --- hints ---
 --- hint ---
-You can use a `wait` {.blockcontrol} block to do this:
+You can use a `wait` block to do this:
 ![screenshot](images/boat-slime-blocks.png)
 --- /hint ---
 --- /hints ---